divslinger/Android-Merchant-App/TEST_PLAN.md

    * Turn on your internet connection
    * Wait for the internet connection to be established
    * Confirm connection icon is green/Connected
-   * Make payment by scanning the QR code that is displayed.
+   * Pay the invoice by scanning the displayed QR code using any wallet supporting BIP-70
-   * Ensure that the CheckMark screen is shown upon payment.
+   * Confirm that the screen shows a CheckMark upon payment.
 1. Verify invoice CANCELLATION doesn't crash
-   * enter any amount on the Payment INPUT screen
+   * enter any amount on the 'Payment INPUT' screen
-   * Click the 'CHARGE' button to enter Payment REQUEST screen
+   * Click the 'CHARGE' button to enter 'Payment REQUEST' screen
-   * Click the 'CANCEL' button button to exit Payment REQUEST screen
+   * Click the 'CANCEL' button button to exit 'Payment REQUEST' screen
    * Wait 3 seconds and ensure that the app did not crash
-   * Verify amount has been properly reset to 0 on the Payment INPUT screen
+   * Verify amount has been properly reset to 0 on the 'Payment INPUT' screen
 1. Verify auto-cancellation after TIMER EXPIRY
-   * Enter any amount on the Payment INPUT screen
+   * Enter any amount on the 'Payment INPUT' screen
-   * Click the "Charge" button to enter the Payment REQUEST screen
+   * Click the "Charge" button to enter the 'Payment REQUEST' screen
    * Wait for the timer below the QR code to reach 0:00
-   * Make sure the Payment REQUEST screen closes itself when the timer reaches 0:00
+   * Make sure the 'Payment REQUEST' screen closes itself when the timer reaches 0:00
 1. Verify that 2 payments using xPubKey ends up in 2 different addresses
-   * Enter any amount on the Payment INPUT screen
+   * Enter any amount on the 'Payment INPUT' screen
-   * Click the "Charge" button to enter the Payment REQUEST screen
+   * Click the "Charge" button to enter the 'Payment REQUEST' screen
    * Pay the invoice
-   * Go to the Transactions screen
+   * Go to the 'Transactions' screen
    * View the transaction on the block explorer
    * Make note of the address in the output belonging to you
    * Repeat Steps 1 through 6
-   * Compare the addresses and ensure they do NOT match
+   * Compare the addresses and confirm they do NOT match

 #### Settings
-1. Verify that access to settings screen is SECURED BY PIN-CODE
+1. Verify that access to 'Settings' screen is SECURED BY PIN-CODE
    * TODO
 1. Verify PIN-CODE change
    * TODO